johnbhurst/nqueens/README.md

 <img alt="Next boards" src="doc/images/N-Queens-Example-NextBoards.svg" width="600" height="200">

-We can use 32-bit integers for the board size and the current row, and 64-bit integers for the bits for the columns and diagonals.
-Using 64-bit integers should let us count solutions for boards up to size 32.
+Using 64-bit integers for bit sets should let us count solutions for boards up to size 32.
-The current world record for counting solutions is for board size 27, so this should suffice.
+The current world record for counting solutions is for [board size 27](https://github.com/preusser/q27), so this should suffice.

 All of the programs use three functions: